marcinduma/LTRCLD-2557/docs/use-case2.md

 # Use-case 02 - Internet Gateway

-**In this task we will configure Internet Gateway in AWS cloud, so Virtual Machines and Endpoints are able to reach the Internet.**
+**In this task we will configure Internet Gateway in AWS cloud, so EC2 instances and Endpoints are able to reach Internet.**

-Instances in AWS can access Internet in AWS cloud with help of Internet Gateway.
+Instances in AWS can access Internet with help of Internet Gateway.
 An internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between VPC and the internet.

 An internet gateway provides a target VPC route tables for internet-routable traffic.
 For communication using IPv4, the internet gateway also performs network address translation (NAT).

 ## Internet Gateway as External EPG

-As all VPC aspects and routing are controller by Cloud Network Controller, also Internet Gateway(IGW) is configured with it's help.
+As all routing aspectes of VPC are controlled by Cloud Network Controller, also Internet Gateway(IGW) is configured with it's help.
 Internet Gateway is represented by well know ACI object - External EPG.
+Cloud Network Controller is fully automating creation and attachemnt of IGW to VPC, contracts are responsible for security rules, so administrators are in full controll of traffic flow.

 ### External EPG configuration

-Open Nexus Dashboard Orchestrator GUI then go to **Application Management -> Schemas -> "Schema-T01"** -> open
+Open Nexus Dashboard Orchestrator GUI and navigate to **Application Management -> Schemas -> "Schema-T01"** -> open

 Under View select **"temp-AWS-01"** and hit **"Add External EPGs"** under **External EPGs** section.